Teykik/Teykik/README.md

 - 👋 Hi, I’m @Teykik ok :p
-- 👀 I’m interested in Computer sciences and depression : D
+- 👀 I’m interested in Computer sciences and electronics
-- 🌱 I’m currently learning Python
+- 🌱 I’m currently learning embedded systems
-- 💞️ I’m looking to collaborate on (pls help me T-T idk what to do and me = poor T-T)
+- 👷‍♂️ I’m looking to collaborate on eelectronics
-- 📫 How to reach me idk maybe.. instagram? btw heres my username -@aryan_awasthiiii

 <!---
 Teykik/Teykik is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.